convisoappsec/conviso-docs/docs/security-suite/conviso-sbom/conviso-sbom.md

 - **Supplier**: Entity providing the software.
 - **Dependency Relationships**: How components depend on each other.

+## Sub-dependencies and License Detection in SBOM Generation
+When generating a Software Bill of Materials (SBOM), it's crucial to track both direct and sub-dependencies (transitive dependencies).
+The tools used in SBOM generation, such as the one we employ, aim to provide a comprehensive list of software components.
+However, the ability to detect sub-dependencies varies across different ecosystems and package managers.
+In some cases, sub-dependencies may not always be fully captured, depending on how the tool integrates with the specific technology stack.

+In addition to dependency tracking, detecting licenses is a critical aspect of SBOM generation.
+Our tool supports the detection of various licenses, helping ensure compliance with open-source and proprietary software requirements.
+However, complete license detection is not always possible, particularly for packages that lack clear metadata or license information.
+Despite these limitations, our approach provides significant visibility into both dependencies and their licenses, helping to manage legal and security risks.

+## Use of Syft
+To achieve this level of detail in our SBOM generation, we use Syft, a powerful tool that scans container images and filesystems for dependencies and licenses.

 ## How to generate and view components in Conviso Platform

 An SBOM file will be generated and sent to the respective asset each time you run `conviso ast run` or `conviso sca run`.